-Hudl Technique and Coaches Eye are both fantastic application for analyzing any athletic movement.
-So, I commonly use these for analysis of a lifter’s technique or for gait analyses in the runners that I treat.
-These apps can allow you to record voiceovers, draw joint angles, analyze in slow motion, and more.
+OnForm is a fantastic application for analyzing any athletic movement.
+I use this app for analysis of a lifter’s technique or for gait analyses in the runners that I treat.
+This app allows you to record voiceovers, draw joint angles, analyze in slow motion, and more.

 View this post on Instagram

 Tracking the bar path during various lifts can provide some excellent information on a lifter’s technique.
 So, these two apps for fitness are great.
 I prefer Iron Path as it allows me to upload videos into the app and then track joint angles.
 But, Keelo videos must be recorded in the app.
 This is a bit more complicated but it has the cool feature of changing the color of the bar path tracker to show the acceleration of the bar.

 I can’t tell you how many different workout timers I’ve tried.
 For such a simple concept I’ve been surprised at the price some charge or their lack of functionality.
 My favorite, the SmartWod Timer.
 They also have a great WodGenerator that allows you to select what equipment you have and get suggested CrossFit-style workouts.